guy-hartstein/syncforge/README.md

 Provide context to help the AI understand your requirements:

 - **GitHub PRs**: Reference existing pull requests—diffs are automatically extracted and included as context
+- **Linear Issues**: Attach Linear issues to provide requirements and acceptance criteria as context
 - **Files**: Upload documentation, specs, or example code
 - **URLs**: Link to API docs, design specs, or reference implementations